Adan-Perez/Projects-in-HTML-CSS-JS/README.md

 ## Description 📝

 This repository contains a collection of projects developed with HTML, CSS and JavaScript.
 The projects are focused on animations and effects that can be applied to web pages.
+Inspired by online courses, tutorials and personal ideas.

 ---